Richard Dix: Career

+Upon arrival at Paramount studios Brimmer changed his name to Richard Dix.
+He began his Hollywood film career in dramas and romantic comedies.
+His first Western was in 1923, To the Last Man, his seventeenth picture, immediately followed by his best-remembered early role in Cecil B. Demille's silent version of The Ten Commandments.

-He then changed his name to Richard Dix.
-After his move to Hollywood, he began a career in Western movies.
-One of the few leading men to successfully bridge the transition from silent films to talkies, Dix's best-remembered early role was in Cecil B. Demille's silent version of The Ten Commandments (1923).
-He was nominated for the Academy Award for Best Actor in 1931 for his performance as Yancey Cravat in Cimarron, in which he was billed over Irene Dunne.
-Cimarron, based on the popular novel by Edna Ferber, took the Best Picture award.
-Dix starred in another RKO adventure, The Lost Squadron.
+Able to successfully bridge the transition from silent films to talkies and remain a leading man, he was nominated for the Academy Award for Best Actor in 1931 for his performance as Yancey Cravat in RKO's Cimarron.
+Based on the popular novel by Edna Ferber, it took the Best Picture award.
+Another memorable starring role for Dix was in a followup RKO blockbuster, the adventure The Lost Squadron.

-A memorable role for Dix was in the 1935 British futuristic film The Tunnel.
-Dix starred in The Great Jasper and Blind Alibi in the late 1930s.
-His popular RKO Radio Pictures co-star in Blind Alibi was Ace the Wonder Dog.
-Dix's human co-stars were Whitney Bourne and Eduardo Ciannelli; the film was directed by Lew Landers.
-Dix also starred as the homicidal Captain Stone in the Val Lewton production of The Ghost Ship, directed by Mark Robson.
+Plagued by alcoholism, Dix was unable to maintain his A-list leading man status, and spiraled into B pictures.
+He starred in the 1935 British futuristic film The Tunnel, as well as The Great Jasper and Blind Alibi in the late 1930s.
+Dix also starred as the homicidal Captain Stone in the Val Lewton production of The Ghost Ship.

-In 1941, Dix played Wild Bill Hickok in Badlands of Dakota and portrayed Wyatt Earp the following year in Tombstone, the Town Too Tough to Die, featuring Edgar Buchanan as Curly Bill Brocious.
+In 1941, Dix played Wild Bill Hickok in Badlands of Dakota and portrayed Wyatt Earp the following year in Tombstone, the Town Too Tough to Die.

 In 1944, he starred in The Whistler, a feature film produced by Columbia Pictures based on the popular radio program.
 The film adaptation was popular enough to become a series.
 In these offbeat, crime-related stories, Dix did not play "The Whistler" (who was an unseen narrator representing the central character's conscience).
 He appeared in a variety of characterizations, some sympathetic, others hard-boiled, but always victims of fate and circumstances conspiring against him.
 Dix retired from acting after the seventh of these films, The Thirteenth Hour.
 He suffered a heart attack in October 1948 and continued to have heart trouble until his death within the year.

-Hobbies

-According to the July 1934 Movies magazine, on his ranch near Hollywood, the location of which he kept a close secret, Dix raised thousands of chickens and turkeys each year.
-He also had a collection of thousands of pipes, and a "collection" of 36 dogs, "Scotties and English setters".
-He also read at least five books a week.

-Private life
+Personal life

-Richard Dix married his first wife, Winifred Coe, on October 20, 1931.
-They had a daughter, Martha Mary Ellen.
-They divorced in 1933.
-He married his second wife, Virginia Webster, on June 29, 1934.
-They had twin boys, Richard Jr. and Robert Dix, and an adopted daughter, Sara Sue.

 Dix supported Thomas Dewey in the 1944 United States presidential election.